vesoft-inc/nebula/src/tools/importer/README.md

 ### Get Importer

-At this moment, please contact us to get the `importer` jar package.
+Get the `importer` jar package from oss https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/importer-1.0.0-beta.jar.

 Or build it by yourself.